MagInteract/MagInt/README.md

 python /path/to/MagInt/main.py dos
 ```

-2. Shifting the chemical potential
+2. In the cases, when the chemical potential mu in the calcualated DOS (step 1) is not strictly within the gap but is pinned slightly below/above it, the mu should be shifted by executing

 ```
 python /path/to/MagInt/main.py shift_mu